EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

     * Player 7: `Steam Virtual Gamepad 7`
 6. Using `Player 2` as an example:
     * On the `Player 2` configuration screen, after you have selected the appropriate `Device` and `Handler`, click `Refresh` to the right of `Handler`
-7. After you are finished enabling any additional players, click `Save` and you may open your game either directly as a shortcut in Steam or through EmulationStation-DE
+7. After you are finished enabling any additional players, click `Save` and you may open your game either directly as a shortcut in Steam or through ES-DE and Pegasus
 8. (Optional) You may need to re-arrange the controller order in Game Mode for your controllers to function as expected.
 See [How to Re-Arrange the Controller Order](../../controls-and-hotkeys/steamos/external-controllers.md#how-to-re-arrange-the-controller-order) to learn how

 ***